Yshoair/payment-service/README.md

 ### :memo: Notes

-_Some notes or explanation of your solution..._

 1. docker-compose.yml

    a.
 Added extra listener to kafka-server to allow connection from localhost clients so please use the modified docker-compose.yml

+2. pom.xml

+   a. added plugin to start containers by maven

+   b. clean life cycle would run docker-compose down

+   c. compile life cycle would run docker-compose up -d

-2. Frameworks used
+3. Frameworks used

     a.
 Spring boot